Bala, Gwynedd

 Bala (Y Bala) is a town and community in Gwynedd, Wales.
 Formerly an urban district, Bala lies in the historic county of Merionethshire, at the north end of Bala Lake (Llyn Tegid).
-According to the 2021 Census, Bala had a population of 1,999 and 72.5 per cent of the population could speak Welsh with a decrease of 6% since 2011.
+According to the 2021 census, Bala had a population of 1,999 and 72.5 per cent of the population could speak Welsh.

 Toponym

 The Welsh word bala refers to the outflow of a lake.

 History

 Tomen Y Bala (30 ft high by 50 ft diameter) is a tumulus or "moat-hill", formerly thought to mark the site of a Roman camp.

 In the 18th century, the town was well known for the manufacture of flannel, stockings, gloves and hosiery.

 The large stone-built theological college, Coleg y Bala, of the Calvinistic Methodists and the grammar school (now Ysgol y Berwyn), which was founded in 1712, are the chief features, together with the statue of the Rev. Thomas Charles (1755–1814), the theological writer, to whom was largely due the foundation of the British and Foreign Bible Society.

-In 1800 a 15-year-old girl, Mary Jones, walked the 25 mi from her home village Llanfihangel-y-Pennant to purchase a Welsh bible in Bala.
+In 1800 a 15-year-old girl, Mary Jones, walked the 25 mi from her home village Llanfihangel-y-Pennant to purchase a Welsh Bible in Bala.
 The scarcity of the Bible, along with the determination of Mary to get one (she had saved for six years), was a major factor in the foundation of the British and Foreign Bible Society in 1804.

 Betsi Cadwaladr, who worked with Florence Nightingale in the Crimea, and who gave her name to the Health Board, came from Bala.
 Other famous people from the Bala area include Michael D. Jones, Christopher Timothy, Owen Morgan Edwards, born in Llanuwchllyn, and T.E.
 Ellis, born in Cefnddwysarn.

 Bala hosted the National Eisteddfod in 1967, 1997 and 2009.
 The 2009 Eisteddfod was notable because the chair was not awarded to any of the entrants as the standard was deemed to be too low.
 Bala hosted the Eisteddfod Genedlaethol yr Urdd Gobaith Cymru, National Eisteddfod for the Welsh League of Youth, in 2014.
 On 16 June 2016, Bala's name was changed to Bale temporarily in honour of Real Madrid forward Gareth Bale.
 This was only for the duration of UEFA Euro 2016.

+In the 1910s, Bala and the nearby Arenig Fawr mountain became a focal point for a group of artists including Welsh painters James Dickson Innes and Augustus John, and Australian Derwent Lees.
+Inspired by the local landscape, they painted the mountain and surrounding scenery repeatedly.
+This period marked the emergence of the "Arenig School" of painting, which brought Post-Impressionist and Fauvist influences to Wales.